 In 2011, Alison received recognition in the BUSINESS for PEACE Award.
 This global award, founded by the Business for Peace Foundation, Oslo Norway, recognises individuals who achieve success whilst acting in an ethically responsible way.
 Also, she launched her first Artist Edition picture book, The Legend of Prince Farty Barty & His Sacred Bum Bum Tree and won the 2011/2012 Blue Mountains Business Award for Excellence in the Arts.
 Committed to an optimistic vision of “peace in our lifetime”, Alison continued to support authentic art and conservation initiatives worldwide.

 During the artist's successful 2014 National Trust exhibition featuring the launch of her second picture book, Arty Barty's Magic Paintbrush, a letter from the Duke and Duchess of Cambridge kindly thanked Alison for her watercolour of Prince George with Bilby & Artist Edition of The Legend of Prince Farty Barty, gifted to them during their Australian visit.
 From October 2014 the Sir Stamford Circular Quay began promoting Alison as their artist-in-residence, showcasing her picture books in a lit display in their foyer.

-In 2015, Alison represented the Blue Mountains of NSW at the inaugural Melbourne Art Book Fair.
+In 2015, Alison represented the Blue Mountains at the inaugural Melbourne Art Book Fair.
 Held in the Great Hall of the National Gallery of Victoria, her picture books were showcased in the City of Literature press stand.

 The artist committed 2016 to field research and fulltime study in the Natural History Illustration degree at the University of Newcastle.
-The following year her studio gallery opened to the public as part of the National Trust's Australian Heritage Festival.
+The following year Alison Jane hosted a pop-up event and launched her HeartPath cards as part of the National Trust's Australian Heritage Festival.